On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

-El Kacimi Alaoui proved that small deformations of a compact K\"ahler $\mathrm V$-manifold as a $\mathrm V$-manifold are still K\"ahler \cite{EKA88}, which is a generalization of Kodaira--Spencer's result of stability for compact K\"ahler manifolds.
-Later, El Kacimi Alaoui--Gmira \cite{EKAG97} proved a much more general result as follows: let $\mathcal{F}$ be a homologically orientable Hermitian foliation on a compact manifold $M$ and $\mathcal{F}_{t}$ a deformation of $\mathcal{F}$ by a transversely holomorphic foliation with fixed differentiable type, parametrized by an open neighborhood of 0 in $\mathbb{R}^{d}$.
+El Kacimi Alaoui proved that small deformations of a compact K\"ahler orbifold as an orbifold are still K\"ahler \cite{EKA88}, which is a generalization of Kodaira--Spencer's result of stability for compact K\"ahler manifolds.
+Later, El Kacimi Alaoui--Gmira \cite{EKAG97} proved a much more general result as follows: let $\mathcal{F}$ be a \textit{homologically orientable} Hermitian foliation on a compact manifold and $\mathcal{F}_{t}$ a deformation of $\mathcal{F}$ by a transversely holomorphic foliation with fixed differentiable type, parametrized by an open neighborhood of 0 in $\mathbb{R}^{d}$.
 Suppose that a transversely Hermitian metric $\sigma$ of $\mathcal{F}=\mathcal{F}_{0}$ is K\"ahlerian.
 Then $\mathcal{F}_{t}$ has a transversely K\"ahler metric $\sigma_{t}$ for every $t$ sufficiently close to 0, depending differentiably on $t$ with $\sigma_{0}=\sigma$.
 See also \cite[Theorem 5.2]{Ra21}.
 One can refer to Subsections \ref{subsection transversely }--\ref{subsection foliation defor} for relevant definitions.

 Notice that if the deformation $\mc F_t$ is arbitrary, then the above assertion doesn't hold, due to the example built in \cite{EKAN90}, namely an analytic family $\left\{\mc F_t\right\}_{t\in\mb C}$ of holomorphic foliations on a compact complex nilmanifold such that $\mc F_0$ is transversely K\"ahler, but for any $t\not=0$, $\mathcal F_t$ has no transversely K\"ahler structure.
-See also the example presented in \cite[Section 6]{Ra21}.
+See also the discussion in \cite[Section 6]{Ra21} based on the examples from \cite{No08, GNT16}.